ZachSwindle/Senseye-Challenge/readme.txt

 Contents

-Within the home folder of this challenge, there are folders titled 'raw_data', 'processed_data',  and the readme (the one you are reading now!).
+Within the home folder, there are folders titled 'raw_data', 'processed_data',  and the readme (the one you are reading now!).
 Contained within the raw_data folder are three files.
 These files are each an experimental output from a single experiment run on a single participant.
 These files are labeled with the participant number (participant_1, participant_2, etc.).
 The goal of this challenge is to process those three files into a single dataframe, perform some brief analysis and export the combined frame.
+The project is also a part of a git repository, which you should use to version control your work and show your progression.